-Along with the dashboard design examples discussed, some dashboards may use a hybrid design, containing elements from multiple dashboard categories.
-Above all, to build the best dashboard for your project, focus on the needs of your users.
+Along with the dashboard design examples discussed, some dashboards may use a hybrid design.
+These contain elements from multiple dashboard categories.
+Above all, in order to build the best dashboard for your project, focus on the needs of your users.

 What is your favorite dashboard design example?